opensemanticsearch/open-semantic-entity-search-api/README.md

 Entity Linking REST-API (Open Refine Reconciliation Service API standard)
 -------------------------------------------------------------------------

-The coming Entity Linker based Named Entity Linking and Normalization REST-API provides normalized entities in Open Refine Reconciliation API standard result format (Specification: https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API).
+The Entity Linker based Named Entity Linking and Normalization REST-API in entity_rest_api provides normalized entities in Open Refine Reconciliation API standard result format (Specification: https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API).

 So this Open Source software provides an Open Refine Reconciliation Service API for your own SKOS thesaurus, RDF ontologies and Named Entity Lists as an independent service which can run on your own server or laptop, so you have not to send sensitive content data or names to external cloud service and you can independent setup additional / own named entities or names.